jeremyButtler/alnSeq/README.md

   designed to work on a single directional row.
 It returns the best score, start of the alignment, and the end of the alignment.
 I then use the Hirschberg to find the best alignment.
-This means for time you have to pay the time cost of the alternative alignment step and the Hirschberg.
+This means for you have to pay the time cost of the alternative alignment and Hirschberg steps.

-This still needs some debugging.

 ## Some light benchmarking